ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 FXCM is also a great option for beginners, due to its wide range of educational materials and easy-to-use platforms, including its latest integration with TradingView.

-For forex and CFDs trading, FXCM ranked Best in Class for our 2023 Annual Awards across multiple categories, including Platforms and Tools, MetaTrader, Social Copy Trading, Algo Trading and Professional Trading.
+For forex and CFDs trading, FXCM earned Best in Class honors in our 2024 Annual Awards across multiple categories, including Platforms & Tools, Social Copy Trading, Algo Trading, and Professional Trading.

 About FXCM

 With its exit from the U.S. market in 2017, FXCM no longer accepts U.S. clients.
 Today, FXCM operates as a subsidiary of Jefferies Financial Group Inc (NYSE: JEF), formerly known as Leucadia.
-Jefferies holds over $51 billion in total assets as of its latest annual report for 2022, and employs 5,381 people globally.
+Jefferies holds over $57 billion in total assets as of November 30th, 2023, and employs more than 7,000 people globally.
 Read more on Wikipedia.

 Best in Class honors were awarded to the Top 7 forex brokers in each of the following areas: Beginners, Social Copy Trading, Ease of Use, MetaTrader, Algo Trading, Crypto Trading, and Professional Trading.